 MUS 149G From Rock to Reggae: Tracking Popular Music in New Zealand

-This course introduces New Zealand’s home-grown popular music, from roughly the 1950s to the present day.
+An introduction to New Zealand’s home-grown popular music, from the 1950s to the present day.
 A broad range of musical styles will be considered and situated within various social contexts.
 The issue of cultural identity in music – at national and local levels – will also be explored.
-No previous knowledge of music is assumed.